 Havanese are the historic lapdogs of Cuba’s wealthiest.
+With a spring in their step and a mischievous gleam in their eye, this spirited companion will jump into any adventure by your side.
 Given their history, they grow extremely attached to their owners.
 This breed is great with young children, elderly folks, and small apartment dwellers.
+A distinctive feature of the breed is their silky, luscious coat.

 The Havanese is a small, long-haired dog that may be white, black, sable, gray, or a combination of these colors.